Pavia: Cuisine

-Capital of a province in the shape of a bunch of grapes, as it was defined by Gianni Brera, there are many fruits that this land offers and which are the origin of various local dishes.
-The wealth of springs and waterways have made Pavia, and its territory, one of the main Italian centers for the production of rice, it is therefore no coincidence that there are numerous recipes that allow you to discover the thousand faces of this cereal. such as the Carthusian risotto, according to the legend created by the monks of the Certosa, based on crayfishes, carrots and onions, risotto with eye beans or the one with sausage and bonarda and risotto with common hops (ürtis in pavese dialect).
-Among the first courses, in addition to rice, the pavese soup also stands out, created, according to tradition, by a peasant woman with the few ingredients at her disposal (broth, eggs and cheese) to feed the king of France Francis I after the disastrous defeat at the gates of the city.
-Among the second courses we should mention the ragò alla pavese, a local variant of the more famous cassoeula, lighter because it is cooked only with pork ribs, the stew alla pavese, the büseca (veal tripe alla pavese), marrowbones with peas (os büš cum i erbion) and escaped birds (üslin scapà) veal slices filled with bacon and sage.
-According to local tradition, meat, especially if boiled, is served together with two types of sauces: the peverata (already mentioned by Opicinus de Canistris in the fourteenth century) based on peppers, celery, anchovies and eggs, and the bagnet verd, prepared with parsley, anchovies, garlic and capers.
+Capital of a province shaped like a bunch of grapes—as described by Gianni Brera—Pavia is a land that yields many fruits, the origin of a variety of local dishes.
+Thanks to its wealth of spring waters and waterways, Pavia and its surrounding territory have become one of Italy’s main rice-producing areas.
+It is no coincidence, then, that numerous recipes showcase the many facets of this grain.
+Among them is risotto alla certosina, said to have been created by the monks of the Certosa monastery and made with river crayfish, carrots, and onions; risotto with black-eyed peas; risotto with sausage and Bonarda wine; and risotto with wild hops (known in dialect as ürtis).

+Among the first courses, in addition to rice-based dishes, a notable mention goes to zuppa pavese, a rustic soup traditionally believed to have been invented by a peasant woman using the few ingredients she had on hand—broth, eggs, and cheese—to feed the King of France, Francis I, after his crushing defeat outside the city walls.

+As for main courses, ragò alla pavese stands out—a local, lighter version of the better-known cassoeula, prepared solely with pork ribs.
+Other traditional dishes include munighili (Pavia’s version of mondeghili), stufato alla pavese (Pavia-style stew), büseca (veal tripe in the local style), ossobuco with peas (os büš cum i erbion), and “escaped birds” (üslin scapà)—thin veal slices stuffed with pancetta and sage.

+Meat, especially when boiled, is traditionally served with two types of sauces: peverada—already mentioned by Opicino de Canistris in the 14th century—made with bell peppers, celery, anchovies, and eggs; and bagnet verd, prepared with parsley, anchovies, garlic, and capers.

-Alongside meat dishes, Pavia cuisine is also characterized by numerous freshwater fish dishes, such as eel alla borghigiana (which takes its name from the ancient suburb of the city on the other side of Ticino, after the Ponte Coperto), trout in white wine and omelette with bleak, without forgetting the frogs, inserted in risotto or served in stew, and snails, cooked with porcini mushrooms.
-Among the desserts, in addition to the well-known cake of paradise, the pumpkin pie (turtâ d'sücâ), the San Sirini, small round cakes made of sponge cake, abundantly soaked in rum and covered with dark chocolate, produced in the weeks around 9 December, the day of Saint Syrus, and sfâsö, typical pancakes cooked at carnival.
+Alongside meat dishes, Pavia’s cuisine also includes many freshwater fish specialties, such as anguilla alla borghigiana (named after the ancient suburb of the city across the Ticino River beyond the Ponte Coperto), trout in white wine, and frittata with alborelle (a small freshwater fish).
+Not to be forgotten are frogs, served in risotto or stewed, and snails, often cooked with porcini mushrooms.

+Among desserts, in addition to the well-known torta del paradiso, are pumpkin pie (turtâ d’sücâ), San Sirini—small, round sponge cakes soaked generously in rum and covered in dark chocolate, traditionally made in the weeks around 9 December, the feast day of Saint Siro—and sfâsö, typical carnival fritters.